noelmathias/Spotify_playlist_data_pipeline/README.md

-Spotify Playlist Data Pipeline
+#Spotify Playlist Data Pipeline --

-Project Overview:
+##Project Overview:

 This project implements an automated data pipeline that processes Spotify playlist data for analysis.